Essential Design Idioms for Packages

 Motivation

-In particular, packages should exhibit high cohesion and loose coupling [1].
-Cohesion is the degree to which the declarations within a module are related to one another, in terms of the problem being solved.
-In short, unrelated entities should not be declared in the same module so that the reader can focus on one primary concept.
+Specifically, packages should exhibit high cohesion and loose coupling [1].
+Cohesion is the degree to which the declarations within a module are related to one another, in the context of the problem being solved.
+Unrelated entities should not be declared in the same module.
+This allows the reader to focus on one primary concept, which should be the subject of the package.
 Coupling is the degree to which a module depends upon other modules.
-Loose coupling enhances comprehension and maintenance because it allows the developer/reader to examine and modify the module in relative isolation.
-Coupling and cohesion are interrelated, in that higher cohesion tends to result in less coupling.
+Loose coupling enhances comprehension and maintenance because it allows readers and future developers to examine and modify the module in relative isolation.
+Coupling and cohesion are interrelated: higher cohesion tends to result in less coupling.

 These idioms pre-date later package facilities, such as private packages and hierarchical packages.
-Idioms for those packages will be described separately.
+We describe idioms for those kinds of packages separately.

-Although generic packages are not actually packages, their instantiations are packages so these design idioms apply to generic packages as well.
+Generic packages are not actually packages, but their instantiations are, so these design idioms apply to generic packages as well.

-Because these are idioms for modules, they are differentiated by what the package declarations can contain.
-But as you will see, what they can contain is a reflection of the degree of information hiding applied.
+Because these are idioms for modules, we differentiate them by what the package declarations will contain.
+But as you will see, what they can contain is a reflection of the degree of information hiding involved.

 • Objects (constants and variables)